swagtop/bevy-flake/README.md

 # With `bevy-cli`, use the alpha CLI tooling that is useful for web builds:
 bevy run
 bevy run web --open

+# Like cargo, build for other targets with '--target':
+bevy build --target aarch64-pc-windows-msvc
 ```

 If you've set `src = ./.` in the config, you can build your project